 Recently there has been an incredible self care movement.
-There is an enormous amount of self help books, along with various social media posts that encourage solving your problems by taking care of yourself.
+There is an enormous amount of self help books, along with various social media posts that encourage solving your problems by taking care of yourself physically, mentally, and emotionally.
 It's actually quite a wonderful thing.
 Self love and self care are lacking in most of us, and I would argue that it is harder for millennials to grasp these than other generations before us.

 The only thing that I have an issue with is the solutions that many people provide and practice.
 Many people preach that the way to feel better about yourself, or practice self love is to slap on a face mask, take a bath, listen to some music that you like, and magically find peace within yourself.
 I won't lie, I have done and do those things and does help.
 I'm not saying that its a bad thing to take a bath, or use a face mask, or be alone and be okay with it.
 All of these things are great!
 But... what happens after your bath water isn't warm anymore?
 After the 10 minutes you're supposed to take off that face mask?
 When your favorite playlist ends, or even worse, when you find yourself skipping every song because you don't want to listen to anything?